Alexa can now check your email

 Amazon’s Alexa is getting a slew of useful new features ahead of the holiday season.
 The Seattle company announced this morning that users of its ubiquitous voice assistant can now set location-based routines and reminders, discover and call local businesses and restaurants via voice requests, sift through multiple email inboxes for important messages, and much, much more.

-The enhancements are rolling out to Alexa users starting today and will be available to all U.S. customers in the coming days.
+The enhancements — a few of which were announced at an event in September — are rolling out to Alexa users starting today and will be available to all U.S. customers in the coming days.

 So what’s new, specifically?
 Well, the aforementioned location-based routines — which use your phone’s location and can be configured via the latest Alexa companion app for Android and iOS — let you trigger actions when you enter or leave the gym, work, or some other geofenced location.
 You can create a routine that switches off the living room lights when you leave home, for instance, or flips on central heating when you pull up to the driveway.